InsertKoinIO/koin/docs/reference/koin-core/modules.md

 }
 ```

-This way, your share the definitions and avoid preallocate factories in a value.
+This way, you share the definitions and avoid preallocating factories in a value.

 ## Overriding definition or module (before 3.1.0)